Class SoMultiDataSeparator

 • All transfer functions must have the same 'colorMapType' and must have the same number of entries in the colormap.

 Each SoVolumeData node has its own resource settings (see field SoDataSet.ldmResourceParameters).
-In case of multi data combining, datas with same characteristics (volume size, tile size and same location in world coordinates) aggregate their resources to display the best resolution as possible.
+In the case of combining multi data, data with the same characteristics (volume size, tile size and same location in world coordinates) aggregate their resources to display the best resolution possible.
 For example with 4 datasets VD1, VD2, VD3, VD4 that have same resource parameters but not SoLMDRessourceParameters.max2DTexMemory:

 • VD1: max2DTexMemory = 1GB